HIRING AN EXECUTIVE RECRUITER – YOU GET WHAT YOU PAY FOR

 Retained executive recruiters see themselves as their client’s partner.
 At the outset of the partnership, retained recruiters conduct detailed interviews with key stakeholders, outline communication expectations, provide detailed information regarding how the search will be conducted, and tailor those search methods to the needs of the organization or role.

 Unique database of candidates

 More often than not, a company will choose to retain an outside recruiting firm, rather utilizing an in-house hiring manager exclusively, because of the complexity of the role or the organization itself.
-Retained recruiters have a deep pool of candidates, many of whom are not actively looking to change jobs.
+Retained recruiters yield higher caliber candidates who fit most if not all of a company’s needs because they have a deep pool of candidates, many of whom are not actively looking to change jobs.
 These passive candidates can be hard to find.
 Retained recruiters invest time to cultivate contacts across industry and job function.
-This is key differentiator between hiring managers and executive recruiters and is extremely important when searching for uniquely qualified talent or a high-level/salary position.
+This is the key differentiator between hiring managers and executive recruiters and is extremely important when searching for uniquely qualified talent or a high-level/salary position.

 Full hiring cycle commitment

 Executive recruiters strive to develop long-term relationships with their clients.
 As a result, finding the best fit begins long before the executive recruiter taps into her database and long after the placement’s start date.
 She will be present for the full hiring cycle, including:

 - Working with management to develop a well-defined description of the role and company’s culture